OLAF BREUNING

 IN MY GARDEN

 The fact that the news of an image of a Black Hole hit the front pages of several major newspapers, not many people would talk about it.
 For me, it was a big event equal to the moon landing in 1969 – an image of a Black Hole in the faraway galaxy M87.
 What an achievement!
 A group of scientists has created an earth’s size Telescope named Event Horizon to catch photons from a Black Hole 53 million light-years away.
-Most of the giant telescopes around the world would, on a specific day, focused on the center of M87 to record the light admitted by a supermassive Black Hole.
-After that, they combined all the data to create an image of a black hole, which was only existing in theory so far.
+Most of the giant telescopes around the world would, on a specific day, focus on the center of M87 to record the light admitted by a supermassive Black Hole.
+After that, they combined all the data to create an image of a black hole, which had only existed in theory so far.
 Of course, my description sounds simple; the whole process involved over 300 people and over 20 countries.
 It blows my mind that only a hundred years ago, Edwin Hubble figured out what galaxies are.
-And about that time, Albert Einstein was talking about that something like Black Holes should theoretically exist.
+At about that time, Albert Einstein was talking about how something like Black Holes should theoretically exist.
 And now we have visual proof of its existence.
-There are many harmful consequences of being an intellectually advanced species and many very impressive outcomes.
+There are many harmful consequences of being an intellectually advanced species and many impressive outcomes.
 Making a photo of a Black Hole belongs to the category “impressive” for sure.

 Black Hole In My Garden, 2019, C-Print, 6 Ed. + 2 AP: 122 x 155 cm (48 x 61 in.)